HITECHCRIME/HC_OVERVIEW/README.md

 ### Upward Triangle

-Imagine and Upward Triangle.
+Imagine an Upward Triangle.
 (Future/Spirit) as the priority at the top, (Past/Mind) and (Present/Body) at the bottom corners - that symbol as a whole signifies the ascent into divine realm of rational (getting rid of unnecessary dopamine triggers in life).

 This attaches easily to the concept of Upright Hierophant from Tarot: he's a translator between higher consciousness and mankind, spiritual guidance, knowledge-giver.
 This is what we are striving for in a way - to reach the Upright Hierophant in a more or less metaphysical way or unlock him within us by self-realizing our own needs and goals in life.
 In the old order Upward Triangle is described as masculine.